rebeclem/aphids/blobtools.md

 * Then I'm using minimap2 with [blobcov.sh](scripts/blobcov.sh) to get the coverage for the scaffolds.
 This step took between 40 and 352 minutes and resulted in bam files.
 * I installed with [these instructions](https://blobtoolkit.genomehubs.org/blobtools2/blobtools2-tutorials/getting-started-with-blobtools2/) using conda. `conda create -n blobtools2 -y python=3.6 docopt pyyaml ujson pysam tqdm nodejs seqtk` then `source activate blobtools2`
 * I couldn't get it to actually run so I used the module on ceres and `blobtools add --create newdir --fasta blobtools2/examples/assembly.fasta --cov blobtools2/examples/assembly.reads.bam --hits blobtools2/examples/blast.out`
 * Use [blobdb.sh](scripts/blobdb.sh) to run.
 This takes only a few minutes and generates 5 .json files.
+* Th PDF files didn't work so I'm going to try following [this tutorial](https://bga23.org/btk-cli/materials/#details) for installation.
+I installed micromamba, then did `micromamba create -n btk -c conda-forge python=3.9 -y` then used `micromamba activate btk` then `pip install "blobtoolkit[full]"`
+* Then to host I use `blobtools host --api-port 8001 --port 8002 /Users/rebeccaclement/Documents/aphis_myzus_hybridization/blobtools`.
+This doesn't work.
+I'm not sure why.

 ```
 ### Generate blob plot of assembly (scaffs > 1Kb).